ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicator_enrichment/indicator_enrichment.rst

 Enriching threat intelligence data helps remove false positives and delivers actionable intelligence for threat investigations and other security operations.
 ThreatConnect includes built-in enrichment services that you can use to retrieve data from a third-party enrichment service that a System Administrator has enabled on your instance and for a given Indicator type.

-Enrich Indicators with Data From an Enrichment Service
+Enrich Indicators With Data From an Enrichment Service
 ------------------------------------------------------

-As of ThreatConnect version 7.1, you can use the v3 API to enrich Indicators with data retrieved from the following third-party enrichment services:
+You can use the v3 API to enrich Indicators with data retrieved from the following third-party enrichment services:

 - Shodan®
+- urlscan.io
 - VirusTotal™

 To enrich Indicators using the v3 API, you must append the ``type`` query parameter to the end of the request URL and specify which enrichment service(s) to use.
 See the following table for a list of accepted values for the ``type`` query parameter.